endurantgames/cosmiclegends/src/classes/monstrosity.md

 Nigh-Invulnerable

 :   There are few things that can seriously harm you.
-    Increase your maximum Health to 20.
+    Increase your maximum Health by 5.

 Power Burn